-Do you love science fiction fantasy books with strong female leads?
-What about a dash of romance?
-As a female science fiction author, these are my favorite books to write.
+Do you love ya fantasy books with strong female leads?
+What about magical settings and a dash of romance?
+These are my favorite books to write.
 I’m Kay L Moody.
 Read on to learn more about me and my books.

 Books have always been there for me.